BraiMorfi/holbertonschool-shell/permissions/README.md

 ##Task 9.
 John Doe
 **chmod 753** command used to set the mode of the file hello to -rwxr-x-wx
 ##Task 10.
 Look in the mirror
+**chmod --reference=** command to copy file permissions and ownership to another file.